symfony/symfony-docs/components/phpunit_bridge.rst

 The script writes the modified PHPUnit it builds in a directory that can be configured by the ``SYMFONY_PHPUNIT_DIR`` env var, or in the same directory as the ``simple-phpunit`` if it is not provided.
-It's also possible to set this env var in the ``phpunit.xml.dist`` file.
+It is also possible to set this env var in the ``phpunit.xml.dist`` file.

 If you have installed the bridge through Composer, you can run it by calling e.g.: